|

 possible to build your own, with a little work.

-Most cameras include image handling
+Most mobile device cameras include some kind of basic image handling

 software.
 Depending on the software, capabilities